HelloFro/leetcode-2590-design_a_todo_list/README.md

 # 2590.
 Design a Todo List

-Design a Todo List Where users can add tasks, mark them as complete, or get a list of pending tasks.
+Design a Todo List where users can add tasks, mark them as complete, or get a list of pending tasks.
 Users can also add tags to tasks and can filter the tasks by certain tags.

 Implement the `TodoList` class: